SurfEdge/not-paid-wp/README.md

 Add opacity to the body tag and decrease it every day until their site completely fades away.

 ## Usage
+Download the plugin as a [zip from GitHub](https://github.com/SurfEdge/not-paid-wp/archive/master.zip)

-Just install the plugin into WordPress -> Goto Settings -> Not-Paid-WP -> Set a Due & a Deadline period
+Install the plugin (zip) into WordPress -> Goto Settings -> Not-Paid-WP -> Set a Due & a Deadline period

 Note: The plugin will only work if the due date and deadline are provided :)
 ![Settings Screenshot](https://raw.githubusercontent.com/SurfEdge/not-paid-wp/master/settings.png)